zariae/wax-facets/pages/collection.md

 ---

-“Kinship and Belonging: Reimagining the Place of Black Life in the Louisiana Colonial Archive” recasts the story of Africans and people of African descent through the experiences of enslaved and free people of color in colonial Louisiana.
+“Kinship and Belonging: Reimagining the Place of Black Life in the Louisiana Colonial Archive" recasts the story of Africans and people of African descent through the experiences of enslaved and free people of color in colonial Louisiana.
 In 1719, the first documented slave ships from West Africa arrived in Louisiana.
 In 1803, the United States purchased the Louisiana Territory from France.
 In the century between, Black